 The Title IX Coordinator will conduct an initial evaluation to confirm that the appeal is timely filed and that it invokes at least one of the permitted grounds for appeal.
-If the Title IX Coordinator determines that the appeal is not timely, or that it fails to invoke a permitted ground for appeal, the appeal will be dismissed and written notice of the dismissal will be provided to the parties.
+If the Title IX Coordinator determines that the appeal is not timely, or that it fails to invoke a permitted ground for appeal, the appeal will be dismissed and written notice of the dismissalwill be provided to the parties.

 If the Title IX Coordinator confirms that the appeal is timely and invokes at least one permitted ground for appeal, they will provide written notice to the other party that an appeal has been filed and that the other party may submit a written opposition to the appeal within seven (7) days.
 Upon receipt of any opposition, or after the time period for submission of an opposition has passed without one being filed, the Title IX Coordinator will forward the appeal to the Appeal Officer.
-The Appeal Officer shall also receive any records from the investigation and adjudication necessary to resolve the grounds raised in the appeal.
-The Appeal Officer will review the matter and transmit a written decision to the parties that explains the outcome of the appeal and the rationale.
-The Appeal Officer will be appointed by the College.
-Although the length of each appeal will vary depending on the totality of the circumstances, the College strives to issue the Appeal Officer's written decision within (21) days of an appeal being filed.
+The Appeal Officer shall also receive from the Title IX Coordinator any records from the investigation and adjudication necessary to resolve the grounds raised in the appeal.
+The Appeal

+Officer will promptly decide the appeal and transmit a written decision to the parties within seven (7) days that explains the outcome of the appealand the rationale.

 The determination of a Formal Complaint, including any discipline, becomes final when the time for appeal has passed with no party filing an appeal or, if any appeal is filed, at the point when the Appeal Officer has resolved all appeals, either by dismissal or by transmittal of a written decision.